Try Out Our NEW Disneyland Ticket Calculator!

 Resort hotel signage at dusk

-Disney Pop Century Resort is the Goldilocks of Disney value resorts.
-Not as old or cheap as the All-Star Resorts and not as new or surprisingly pricey as Art of Animation, it is just right.
-Part of the Wide World of Sports Resort Area, Pop Century is just a short drive, bus, or Skyliner ride from Hollywood Studios, Epcot, the Blizzard Beach and Typhoon Lagoon water parks, and Disney Springs.
-Its covetable location along the Disney Skyliner also connects it to a myriad of nearby resorts.
+Disney’s Pop Century Resort is the Goldilocks of Disney value resorts.
+Not as old or cheap as the All-Star Resorts and not as new or surprisingly pricey as Disney’s Art of Animation Resort, it is just right.
+Not far from the Wide World of Sports Complex in the Hollywood Studios and Epcot Resort Area in Lake Buena Vista, Pop Century Resort is just a short drive, bus, or Skyliner ride from both of the nearby theme parks, as well as the Blizzard Beach and Typhoon Lagoon water parks and Disney Springs.
+Its covetable location along the Disney Skyliner also connects it to a myriad of nearby Disney resorts.

-The exterior theming at Pop Century is inspired by some of the most vibrant decades of the 20th century: the 1950s, 1960s, 1970s, 1980s, and 1990s.
+The exterior theming at Disney’s Pop Century Resort is inspired by some of the most vibrant decades of the 20th century: the 1950s, 1960s, 1970s, 1980s, and 1990s.
 Similar to the other value resorts, supersized icons are displayed throughout the different sections of the resort, each representing the fashions, fads, toys, and other cultural crazes that defined that decade.
+You’ll also want to take some time to explore the theming in the lobby across from the front desk area, which features shadow boxes filled with memorabilia from years past that are sure to bring up fond memories.

 Disney Pop Century Rooms